 - Length: 1,220 mm

-- Barrel length: 530 mm
+- Barrel Length: 530 mm

-- Effective range: Approx. 1,000 to 2,000 meters for area targets, approx. 200 to 400 meters for point targets
+- Effective Range: About 1,000 to 2,000 meters for area targets, about 200 to 400 meters for point targets

-Design and features
+Design and Features

-Use in the Second World War
+Use in World War II

 Conclusion